tencentyun/intlcloud-documents/product_new/计算产品中心/弹性伸缩/启动配置/查看启动配置列表_intl_en.md

 - To check the details of a launch configuration, click the ID of the corresponding launch configuration.
 - To delete a launch configuration, click **Delete** in the corresponding launch configuration entry.

->Launch configurations that are bound with a scaling group cannot be deleted.
+>!Launch configurations that are bound with a scaling group cannot be deleted.
 >
 ![](https://main.qcloudimg.com/raw/ac8908ff988cd154d8ef26e699d4b99e.png)